 Seizures tend to have beginning, middle, and end stages.
 You may not notice when one stage ends and another begins.
 Each phase of a seizure has a unique set of symptoms.

 The middle stage of a seizure is known as the ictal phase.
-During this part of a seizure, you may lose consciousness or you may zone out for several minutes or longer.
-You may have trouble hearing or seeing, or you may experience hallucinations.
+During this part of a seizure, you may lose consciousness, or you may zone out for several minutes or longer.
+You may have trouble hearing or seeing.
+You may experience hallucinations as well.